ElioenaiFerrari/micro-frontends/README.md

 - zoo-list -> list all animals
 - zoo-details -> details of an animal

-> If you stop detail serve form example, the rest of application will be running and working
+> If you stop detail serve for example, the rest of application will be running and working